Mona Khalil

-Mona al-Khalil (born 2 August 1949 in Lagos, Nigeria), commonly known as Mona Khalil (منى خليل) and sometimes transliterated as Mona el-Khalil, is a conservationist and environmentalist in Southern Lebanon, who specialised in the protection of endangered sea turtles.
+Mona al-Khalil (2 August 1949 – 19 June 2026), commonly known as Mona Khalil (منى خليل), was a Lebanese conservationist, environmentalist and biologist who specialised in the protection of endangered sea turtles.
+Khalil was seriously injured in a June 2026 Israeli attack in the southern part of the country during the 2026 Lebanon war, and died of her wounds two weeks later.